syeo-1/library/README.md

 - how to implement local storage to save data on user's computer
 - creating javascript objects and using prototypes
 - creating forms and using form data to render tables in the DOM
+- learned about using classes vs plain constructors

 things to improve on for future projects:
 - continue modularizing code